-Firstly, long-term planning naturally includes checking the equipment.
-It is best to have it checked by a professional sports retailer before your skiing holiday to make sure that the binding are adjusted correctly, the skis are well waxed and the edges are sharp.
+Long-term planning naturally starts with checking your equipment.
+It’s best to have this checked at a specialist sports retailer before your skiing holiday to ensure that the bindings are correctly adjusted, the skis are well waxed and the edges are sharp.

-However, not only the equipment, but also your own body must be in good shape.
+But it’s not just your equipment that needs to be in tip-top condition; your body needs to be in shape too.
 Experts advise winter sports enthusiasts to stay active all year round.
-Intense preparation for stamina and muscles should start at least three months before your skiing holiday.
-Like this you can avoid bone fractures, pulled muscles and other unpleasant sports injuries.
+Intensive preparation to build up your fitness and muscle strength should begin at least three months before your skiing holiday.
+This helps you avoid broken bones, muscle strains and other unpleasant sports injuries.

 The perfect skiing day starts on the evening before